Brunch & Batter

 Step 4.
 Fold one side of the parchment paper over the butter, then use the edge of the paper to help shape the butter into a smooth log.
 Roll it back and forth gently to create an even shape.
 Twist the ends to secure the log.

-For a fancier presentation, (think hostess gifts), tie the secured ends with ribbon or decorative twine.
-Log-rolled butter can be stored in the parchment paper, in the fridge until ready to use.
+For a fancier presentation (think hostess gifts), tie the secured ends with ribbon or decorative twine.
+Log-rolled butter can be stored in parchment paper in the fridge until ready to use.

 Substitutions and variations